 As you collect data over time, you’ll have sufficient volume to calculate accurate benchmarks.
 However, the way in which these are calculated will vary.

-Let’s start with sales KPIs.
+Let’s start with sales KPIs for every position within your sales team.
 Sales benchmarks for these are often straightforward, depending on how complex you’d like to segment them.
 For example, you can set long-term benchmarks across the previous year to set 12-month goals.
 You may also wish to set revenue benchmarks per month and quarter to keep up a more aggressive sales strategy.

 Then, there are activity-based benchmarks.
 As performance will vary between reps, a team-wide average may not always be the best approach.
 Therefore, you have two options: